hchiam/please/README.md

 Print:

-    please print this string of words
+    Please print this string of words

 Import:

-    please import test
+    Please import test
-    please import numpy as nectarine pony
+    Please import numpy as nectarine pony

 Use An Import Module's Function:

-    please import test
+    Please import test
-    please use test_function of test
+    Please use test_function of test
-    please use test_function from test
+    Please use test_function from test

 Spell it out:

-    please spell with the first letters of Neptune unicorn moose panda Yoda
+    Please spell with the first letters of Neptune unicorn moose panda Yoda

 Math:

-    please one plus two
+    Please one plus two

 # Inspirations for Please: